Running a half marathon, 13.1 miles or 21 km, is something beginner runners often set as a target.

 If you can complete a half marathon in under 90 minutes, you are already a very accomplished runner and chances are you can complete the race before your body actually needs the additional fuel.

-If you are intending to complete the Half in 90 to 120 minutes, it’s a judgement call that should be made based on your experience fuelling during similar training runs.
+If you are intending to complete the Half in 90 to 120 minutes (a sub 2 hour HM), it’s a judgement call that should be made based on your experience fuelling during similar training runs.